Is Troop 6000 still meeting during the COVID-19 pandemic?

 To help facilitate a successful transition from shelter to permanent housing, it is essential girls stay connected to the community and opportunities introduced to them through Girl Scouting.

-Therefore, on October 1, 2018 we launched our Troop 6000 Transition Initiative to ensure girls and their parents continue to have access to Girl Scouting and the community, consistency, fun, and learning it provides.
+Therefore, on October 1, 2018 we launched our Troop 6000 Transition Initiative to ensure girls and their families continue to have access to Girl Scouting and the community, consistency, fun, and learning it provides.
 We support girls and their families by:

 - Delivering a “Welcome Home Basket” with items like shampoo, soap, pillows, and blankets, to ease the transition to their new homes.